47degrees/sbt-microsites/docs/docs/docs/layouts.md

 ```

 The technology list is optional.
 These three technologies will be shown as a sub-footer in your home page.
 These technologies are identified for the set of keys (`first`, `second`, `third`).
 You can specify to include all of them or none of them.
 There are no other choices at this time.
-This list is only available in the `pattern` theme, but for the `light` theme we have included the `homeFeatures` layout where you can highlight similar characteristics of your library.
+This list is only available in the `pattern` theme, but, for the `light` theme, we have included the `homeFeatures` layout where you can highlight similar characteristics of your library.

 ## HomeFeatures Layout

-As the `home` layout `homeFeatures` is related to the `index.md` file.
+Like the `home` layout, `homeFeatures` is related to the `index.md` file.
 This layout is designed to show a main title beside a big logo, and then a series of features that can be highlighted from the library.

 For instance: